faicaiwawa/Pattern_Recognition_System/README.md

 # Visual Recognition System
 This project is the Visual Recognition System for the Digital Ocean Laboratory.

- Ubuntu(Linux) is highly recommended, Windows has some weird installation problems and model inference problems(e.g. inference speed).

  This is the CPU edition, no CUDA or GPU required.